 Alluding to the significance of Black musical traditions in her work, writer and film programmer Rooney Elmi brilliantly describes Gary’s cinematic strategy as “chopping and screwing the archive.”2 Rooney Elmi, “What Happened When a Filmmaker Asked Black Women Whether They Feel Safe,” Hyperallergic, November 15, 2019, https://hyperallergic.com/519343/jatovia-gary-ciff-interview-giverny-document/.
 This form of remixing music is a slowing down that alters and abstracts the grain of a composition.
 3Chopping and screwing was a technique that originated on the southside of Houston, Texas by the late, great Robert Earl Davis Jr. aka DJ Screw.
 The presence of Gary’s hand in her process comes through her innovative approach to editing her films.
 For Gary, her role as editor is an opportunity to further trouble the complex interplay of power that embeds itself in the molding of a narrative, the execution of authorship, and the histories that complicate therein.
 Gary’s signature use of direct animation is derived from what the artist calls “a poverty of materials” and influenced by techniques employed by 1950s avant-garde filmmakers.
 Using a range of materials like paint, bleach, and toothbrushes to etch directly on the surface of 16mm film, she creates an array of geometric shapes and colorful accents.
 During a recent phone call, Gary explains to me that direct animation allowed her “to make something that feels kaleidoscopic, something that opens [her] up visually and emotionally.”
 The repetitive mark-making transforms the surface of the film, making her physical presence known.

 Gary’s most recent and spellbinding work, THE GIVERNY SUITE, (2020), is a three-channel installation anchored by a 41-minute single-channel film entitled THE GIVERNY DOCUMENT, (2019).
 An iteration of the SUITE debuted at Galerie Frank Elbaz in Paris, France, and was recently exhibited at Paula Cooper Gallery in New York and The Hammer Museum in Los Angeles.
 During a residency with the Terra Foundation of American Art in 2016, Gary spent two months in Giverny, France—a small pastoral paradise known for its prominence in the work of Impressionist painter Claude Monet (who lived and worked there from 1833 to his death in 1926).
 Despite the beauty of the luxurious commune, Gary’s experience in Giverny was heavily shaped by that summer’s dramatic increase of anti-Black violence and death ranging from police brutality in the United States to the migrant crisis in Europe.
-What resulted was a six-minute video entitled Giverny I (Negress Imperiale, 2017), which is fully incorporated into THE GIVERNY DOCUMENT as a key text and catalyst for her investigation of Western imperialism’s effect on the safety and bodily autonomy of Black women.
+What resulted by this video production company was a six-minute video entitled Giverny I (Negress Imperiale, 2017), which is fully incorporated into THE GIVERNY DOCUMENT as a key text and catalyst for her investigation of Western imperialism’s effect on the safety and bodily autonomy of Black women.

 The sonic backdrop to Giverny I is Louis Armstrong’s cover of Edith Piaf’s 1947 song “La Vie en rose,” chopped and screwed by fellow Dallas native and composer Nelson Bandela Nance.
 4Formerly known and credited in Giverny I (Negress Imperiale) as Norvis Jr. Nance’s sedated remix of this post-war ballad provides a potent sense of uneasiness and intensifies the frequency of the fragmented images.
 Scenes of Gary wandering the grounds of Monet’s garden are intercut with archival footage of Fred Hampton speaking on the importance of political education; Monet’s painting in his garden in 1915; and the haunting Facebook live stream video captured by Diamond Reynolds at the time of Philando Castile’s murder by a police officer in Falcon Heights, Minnesota.
 Constantly switching between these seemingly disparate worlds, Gary mirrors her movement with the commands given to Reynolds by the policemen.
 Throughout the live stream, Reynolds refuses to be silenced in the throes of this fatal encounter.
 Describing the public school where Castile works, and the fact that he was licensed to carry with no criminal record, Reynolds insists on Castile’s humanity even as she witnesses his sudden death.
 “We don’t deserve this,” she utters painfully as her words flash on the screen in green text.
 Clearly in shock, Reynolds recounts every detail of the incident in the final moments of the live stream.